beckley1/cohort-3-summer-work-dmoste/methods/09_collab.md

 ### Groupwork Instructions
 * Driver is the only one typing
 * Driver only types what the navigator says to type
-* Driver and navigator will switch when prompted by the teacher
+* Driver and navigator will switch when prompted by the teacher (about every 10 minutes)
 * Both participants should be able to explain what was typed
 * Use the red, yellow, and green lights to indicate your current progress/understanding